Go Back

 • Libraries: Python libraries and frameworks are not only abundant, but they are also quite good!
 We have already mentioned the Django and Flask frameworks, yet there's also CherryPy and FastAPI.

-• IoT-aligned: The Internet of Things (IoT) has grown steadily over the last few years. iven its versatility, many IoT devices use Python's RaspberryPi;, Intel Edison and Arduino, among others.
+• IoT-aligned: The Internet of Things (IoT) has grown over the last few years, and many IoT devices use Python's RaspberryPi; Intel Edison and Arduino, among others.

 Cons of Python